sparcs-kaist/zabo-front-reactjs/README.md

 server -s deploy // or serve static files located in /deploy with whatever you like!
 // I recommend you to set up production server with nginx.
 Please refer to [Deployment](#deployment) section for more.
 ```

+## Redirect API Requests

+All requests sent from client are intercepted by an axios instance located in [axios.js](src/lib/axios.js).

+You can change **baseURL** option to redirect all requests to specific domain or IP.

 ## Built with